MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-one-box.md

    # Check that the nodes are now running
    az ml admin node list
    ```

-   The admin password must be 8-16 characters long and contain at least one uppercase character(s), 1+ lowercase character(s), 1+ number(s), and 1+ special character(s).
    You can always configure the server to authenticate against  [Active Directory (LDAP) or Azure Active Directory](../deployr/../operationalize/configure-admin-cli-local-password.md) later.

    If you need help with CLI commands, run the command but add `--help` to the end.